Frequency Balance in Electronic Music: What Your Spectrum Should Look Like

 Does frequency balance change for different electronic genres?

 Yes.
-Dubstep should have 42–48% of energy in sub-bass and bass combined, while trance should have only 32–36%.
-Techno sits around 38–42% and house around 35–38%.
+All electronic genres are low-end dominant on the % linear-power metric — bass and sub-bass together range from 76% (Bass Music/Dubstep) to 89% (Peak-Time / Minimal Techno).
+Trance and Deep House sit around 84%.
 A track scored against the wrong genre profile will get misleading feedback.
 TrackScore.AI™ calibrates its frequency scoring against 9 electronic subgenre profiles automatically.

 Check Your Frequency Balance